globaltcad/swing-tree/docs/markdown/Advanced-Event-Handling.md

 ## Custom Events ##

-Advanced event handling requires custom events which are all based on one fundamental type, the `Noticeable` interface.
+Advanced event handling requires custom events which are all based on one fundamental type, the `Observable` interface.
 This interface is called noticeable because it is merely a thing that allows for the registration of listeners which are notified when something happens.

-As such, the `Noticeable` is a very generic type that may be implemented by anything even remotely resembling the observer pattern.
+As such, the `Observable` is a very generic type that may be implemented by anything even remotely resembling the observer pattern.

-The most common and basic type of `Noticeable` is the `Event` type, which is a trigger-able event for which you can instantiate using `Event.create()`.
+The most common and basic type of `Observable` is the `Occurrence` type, which is a trigger-able event for which you can instantiate using `Occurrence.create()`.
-But there are other types of `Noticeable` as well, such as the `Val` and `Var` properties, which are observable properties used as part of your view models.
+But there are other types of `Observable` as well, such as the `Val` and `Var` properties, which are observable properties used as part of your view models.
 ([Click here](Advanced-MVVM.md) for more information about MVVM in SwingTree)